codeforamerica/form-flow/README.md

 #### Special Required Field Situations

 Sometimes you may have a field that is required, but not through an annotation such as those mentioned above.
-Specific scenarios where this might be the case include:
-- A field is validated through an action in the flows-config file and that validation makes it required
-- A field uses cross validtation int he flows-config file and that validation makes it required
+The specific scenario where this might be the case include is when A field uses cross validation in the flows-config file and that validation makes it required.

-In these cases, we have provided an attribute which can be added to inputs `required` which is a boolean that defaults to false.
+For this situation, we have provided an attribute which can be added to inputs, `required` which is a boolean that defaults to false.
 If set to true, the library will treat the field as required and append the red `(required)`.